ibimina/minastore/README.md

 ## Installation and Setup Instructions

 #### Example:

 Clone down this repository.
 You will need `node` and `npm` installed globally on your machine.

 Installation:

 `npm install`

 To Start Server:

 `npm start`

 To Visit App:

 `localhost:3000/`

 ## Reflection

 - What was the context for this project?

   A side project

 - What do you set out to build?

 A cosmetics e-commerce store that dislpays products and adds items to cart ,displays cart content and checkout

 - Why was this project challenging and therefore a really good learning experience?

 In progress...

 - What were some unexpected obstacles?

+How display a large list of data from RESTFUL API to and avoid list-related performance issues How to display a sub navigation when an element is click

 In progress...

 - What tools did you use to implement this project? create-react-app react-router-dom firebase

 #### Example: